Green Wing: Production

 Following her success with Smack the Pony, Channel 4 gave Pile a fairly free hand with her next project.
 Their only requirement was that it should have enough of a narrative thread to make it more of a sitcom than a sketch show.

 The show had a half-hour pilot made in 2002 that was never aired.
 Scenes from the pilot were used in the first episode, "Caroline's First Day", and can be spotted due to the characters' appearance, most notably Rhind-Tutt's haircut.
 The pilot allowed the writers to experiment, such as using different filming techniques.
 In the pilot, Doon Mackichan played Joanna Clore and was meant to play her in the original series, but left when she became pregnant.

-Although each script is fully written, the actors are allowed to improvise their own jokes, frequently adding to what has already been written.
-Normally workshops are used to allow actors to improvise their own material.
+Although each script was fully written, the actors were allowed to improvise their own jokes, frequently adding to what had already been written.
+Workshops were often used to allow actors to improvise their own material.
 One example of improvised material was Stephen Mangan's idea of Guy falling in love with Caroline.
-Rusling, Howe, Messina and Harley all have had speaking parts in the show, most notably Harley playing Charles Robertson, the hospital's CEO.
 The show's crew also make appearances in the show as extras.
 For example, Pile's former assistant Phil Secretan (after whom Guy is named) appears at the end of a scene in the first episode.
 Henry appears in the background during Martin's exam in the episode, "Tests".

 The filming was done at two hospitals, the Northwick Park Hospital in Middlesex and the North Hampshire Hospital in Basingstoke.
 This presented a problem because the show had to work around the real-life hospitals, with their actual doctors, patients and emergency situations.
 In one scene in the final episode in series one, Guy (Mangan) was hitting squash balls behind him, and nearly hit a patient.
 However, some scenes, such as those in Sue's and Alan's offices, were filmed in a studio.
-The pub in series two is filmed at the Foundation Beefeater in Fulwell, a small area located between Twickenham and Teddington, South West London.
+The pub in series two is filmed at the Foundation Beefeater in Fulwell, South West London.

 Green Wing's title is said to have come from a small plastic green man with wings that was in executive producer Peter Fincham's top pocket, and fell on Pile's desk.
 Fincham claimed it was not his, so Pile kept it.
 This plastic man appears at the end of the credits on every show.